 Underfunding your emergency fund

 One of the most common mistakes people make is underfunding their emergency fund.
-While it may be challenging to save a significant amount of money, having too little can leave you vulnerable in a crisis.
+It may be challenging to save a significant amount of money.
+However, having too little can leave you vulnerable in a crisis.
 You should strive to save enough to cover at least three months’ worth of expenses and adjust as needed.

 Overfunding